exakat/exakat-docs/Reference/Rules/Php/UnicodeEscapePartial.rst

 PHP 7 will recognize en replace those sequences, while PHP 5 keep them intact.
 PHP 7 will halt on partial Unicode Sequences, as it tries to understand them, but may fail.
+Is is recommended to check all those strings, and make sure they will behave correctly in PHP 7.

 .. code-block:: php